HOW TO MEASURE YOUR RING SIZE CORRECTLY

 If the ring can slide off your finger without having to twist or pull it, or it’s so loose that it spins on your finger, you should have your ring resized immediately.

-ICONIC provides resizing for most engagement and wedding rings.
+Most jewelers provide resizing for engagement and wedding rings.
 However, certain pieces, such as eternity rings and rings that are ornate, may not be eligible for resizing.

 Resized or altered rings may also not be returned.
 This is because the ring will get weaker with each subsequent resize, making it more susceptible to tearing and damage.
 For this reason, we highly recommend adjusting ring sizes only once for both men and women.